Agriculture (AG)

 AG 5212.
 Program Building.

-This course focuses on program and curriculum development in agricultural education settings.
-Topics include determining program and curriculum goals and objectives, implementing the program, and curriculum evaluation.
-The course also addresses Supervised Agricultural Experience (SAE) program development and supervision, FFA advisement, and program and class management.
+This course focuses on program and curriculum development in career and technical education within agricultural education settings.
+Students determine program and curriculum goals and objectives, implement programs, and evaluate curriculum.
+The course also addresses Supervised Agricultural Experience (SAE) program development and supervision of SAE projects at the local, county, and state levels.
+Students explore FFA advisement, financial planning, and program management.
+Additional emphasis is placed on planning, conducting, and evaluating Career Development Events and Leadership Development Events.

 2 Credit Hours.
 2 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter